donnemartin/dev-setup/README.md

 ./brew.sh
 ```

-This will include the latest version of Python2 and Python3.
+This will include the latest version of Python 2 and Python 3.

 ## Step 5: Run the pydata.sh Script